Direct Arm Training: Pros And Cons

 2 – Arm Work Works

 Bodybuilders are proof that direct arm work builds big arms.
-Yes, there are sprinters and football players who look great without doing any biceps work, but the reality is that you will never see the arm development of top bodybuilders in athletes who don’t do direct biceps work.
-That’s not to say that athletes can’t have great looking arms from doing only the basics, just not as huge as that of a high level bodybuilder.
+Yes, there are sprinters and football players who look great without doing any biceps work, but the reality is that you will never see the arms development of top bodybuilders in athletes who don’t do direct biceps work.
+That’s not to say that athletes can’t have great looking arms from doing only the basics, just not as huge as that of a high-level bodybuilder.

 Furthermore, just walk in any commercial gym on a Friday evening and you’ll have proof that direct arm work can be effective – dozens of teenagers/young adults with toothpick legs, a flat back, yet big and muscular arms.